How to Start a Business in Wisconsin (Updated 2024)

 1. Choose a Business Idea

 Take time to explore and research ideas for your business.
-At this stage, take into consideration your own interests, skills, resources, availability, and the reasons why you want to form a business.
-You should also consider the likelihood of success based on the interests of your community, and whether your business idea will meet an unmet need.
-Read our article for more tips on how to evaluate business ideas.
+At this stage, you should consider your own interests, skills, resources, availability, and reasons why you want to form a business.
+You should also think about the likelihood of success based on the interests of your community, and whether your business idea will meet an unmet need.
+(For tips on where to start, read our FAQ on evaluating your business idea.)

 The most common legal structures for a small business are: